thedmons/thedmons/README.md

 ## 📬 Let's Connect

-I'm actively looking for Senior PM and Principal PM roles — Seattle-based or remote.
-I'm especially drawn to platform, infrastructure, and fintech teams where technical depth is a real advantage, not just a nice-to-have.
+I'm actively looking for a Senior PM role — Seattle-based or remote.
+I'm especially drawn to platform, infrastructure, and feature teams where technical depth is a real advantage, not just a nice-to-have.

 - 💼 [LinkedIn](https://www.linkedin.com/in/thomasedmons)
 - 📧 [thomas-edmons@outlook.com](mailto:thomas-edmons@outlook.com)